Skip to Main Content

 Essential Understanding 1

-There is great diversity among the 12 tribal Nations of Montana in their languages, cultures, histories and governments.
-Each Nation has a distinct and unique cultural heritage that contributes to modern Montana.
+There is great diversity among the twelve sovereign tribes of Montana in their languages, cultures, histories, and governments.
+Each tribe has a distinct and unique cultural heritage that contributes to modern Montana.

 Essential Understanding 2

-There is great diversity among individual American Indians as identity is developed, defined and redefined by entities, organizations and people.
-A continuum of Indian identity, unique to each individual, ranges from assimilated to traditional.
+Just as there is great diversity among tribal nations, there is great diversity among individual American Indians as identity is developed, defined, and redefined by entities, organizations, and people.
 There is no generic American Indian.